 Now the same researchers have found that the EAB can also successfully complete development on olive trees.
 Professor Don Cipollini has found that the invasive green beetle can feed and successfully develop into adulthood on stems of the Manzanilla olive tree, a Spanish variety that yields green table olives and is grown widely around the world.

 “We are showing in this experiment that emerald ash borer indeed can complete development on olive,” said Cipollini.
 “It would add a potential pest to the olive cultivation industry.
 If we see this happening in nature, it could be a huge deal.”

-Geneticists on cutting edge of effort to save ash trees
+Geneticists on the cutting edge of an effort to save ash trees

 He noted that Jennifer Koch at the U.S. Forest Service Laboratory in Delaware, Ohio, has collected cuttings from many lingering trees after infestations and has developed a bioassay in which the cuttings are inoculated with eggs from EAB, and the growth of the larvae is assessed.
 Some of the tolerant trees slow or reduce growth of the larvae; some actually seem to kill the larvae.